-775 We wish to acknowledge numerous collaborations with scientists that contributed ideas to the work present.
-In particular, we wish to express our gratitude to R. Kaptein and R. Boelens for their help in early days of time-resolved NMR spectroscopy in the groups of the authors.
-Funding is acknowledged from Deutsche Forschungsgemeinschaft (CRC902, GRK1986, Normalverfahren), European commission (ITN, iNEXT, iNEXT-discovery), German Cancer research center (DKTK), and the state of Hesse (BMRZ).
+Acknowledgements.
+We are grateful for numerous collaborations with scientists that contributed ideas to the work presented.
+In particular, we wish to express our gratitude to Robert Kaptein and Rolf Boelens for their help in the early days of time-resolved NMR spectroscopy in the groups of the authors.
+Funding was received from the Deutsche Forschungsgemeinschaft (CRC902, GRK1986, Normalverfahren), European Commission (ITN, iNEXT, iNEXTdiscovery), German Cancer Research Center (DKTK), and the State of Hesse (BMRZ).